[Coming Soon] How to configure a notice for CPA complaince

 To create your CPA notice, follow these steps:

-6. Scroll down to the Purposes section.
-The purposes associated with the selected vendors appear above the three mandatory CPA categories.
-Capture d’écran 2023-03-09 à 17.53.12
+- 5. Scroll down to the Purposes section.
+The purposes associated with the selected vendors appear below the three default CPA categories.
+You can choose to keep these default categories, edit or delete them.

 For now, only the English language is supported for CPA notices.